Annabelle Brooks, M.Sc.

 Why sea turtles?

-Through studying sea turtles I have the opportunity to interact with what I believe to be one of the most charismatic of marine species,” Mrs. Brooks told Earthwatch.
+Through studying sea turtles I have the opportunity to interact with what I believe to be one of the most charismatic and ecologically interesting of marine species.
 The beauty of these ancient creatures leaves me in awe and inspired to contribute towards their continued existence in our oceans.

 Ever since I was a child I was fascinated by the ocean and the sea creatures living beneath its surface.
 Now I am fortunate to be conducting marine research and have done so in some beautiful parts of the world.
 One of the things I love about my work is that every foray into the marine environment provides a new experience—without fail.
 I've studied a variety of systems and species on Eleuthera since 2005, but it took seven years for me to see my first manta ray in the Atlantic!